 This is an unusual business book.
 I hate to read philosophical jibberish and page after page of examples of those who did it right and wrong.
 Everyone does that stuff and it gets old.
 So I wrote EXPRESS EXEC as a novel.
 That’s right – a short story.
 I gave my protagonist the unenviable job of having to turn around a company in six months and deal with monstrous amounts of change in a very short period.
 My story is heavy on dialogue so the reader can hear every painful conversation, every moment of anger from employees, and feel the angst, fear and lack of trust that each employee feels.
 I added some opposing forces and a few twists and turns because we always run into that in real life.
 So you get it in the story too – however, I think feeling it, and living it a bit, will help managers to understand better how to deal with it.

-The book is done now and in final stages of being published.
-When I have links for it, I’ll let you know – but in the meanwhile, contact me if you have any stories of your own you want to share, or just want to talk about your own people-management issues.
+For more info on the book, visit www.Expressexecbook.com.
+Feel free to contact me if you have any stories of your own you want to share, or just want to talk about your own people-management issues.